maxxiimo/the-front-end-manifesto/mobile-on-rails.md

         *omitted*
       }

-As you can see it is very similar to what we created manually except Susy calculates all the breakpoints based on the grid set up and following formula:
+As you can see it is very similar to what we created manually except Susy calculates all the breakpoints based on the grid set up and the following formula:

 ($total-columns x $column-width) + (($total-columns - 1) x $gutter-width)
 (12 x 4em) + ((12 - 1) x 1em) = 59em